-The dest-dir argument determines the output directory, which is created using makedirectory\ if it is non-#f and does not exist already.
+The dest-dir argument determines the output directory, which is created using makedirectory if it is non-#f and does not exist already.

-The prefix-file, style-file, extra-style-files, and extra-files arguments are passed on to the render% constructor.
+The helper-file-prefix, prefix-file, style-file, extra-style-files, and extra-files arguments are passed on to the render% constructor.